wnmurphy/wnmurphy.github.io/_posts/2023-08-12-langchain-lessons.md

 Because this stuff is so new, there isn't a lot of documentation.
 If you're stuck on a bug, try searching all of Github for the class name that you're using, or a unique snippet of the function signature.
 This can help surface ideas about how others are using the same class.

+### Need something and don't see it?
+Build it!

+If you need LangChain to do something it doesn't do yet, open a PR and [contribute](https://github.com/langchain-ai/langchain/blob/master/.github/CONTRIBUTING.md).

+It's open source, and they release a new minor or patch version every day or two.
+Make life easier for the reviewers by including an explicit branch name, and a good description of exactly what your PR does, including use cases.
+This will expedite your contribution.

 ## Common errors and what they mean